-Eva released Dali and walked over to the young boy.
-She tried placing her hand on his arm, but he withdrew it.
+Eva released Dali and walked over to the boy.
+She tried placing her hand on his arm, but he withdrew.
 “Josah, please listen to me.
 Luka knows I am wounded.
 And I’m not a threat.”

 The woman handed it to Sola.
 “Feel this, Josah.
 It’s a multilayer leather armor.
 This new armor is what the Ruelanders and I worked on yesterday.
 It’s light and flexible.”

 Josah ran his hands over the smooth leather.
 Overlapping flaps hung down from the high waist to the knees, like scales.
 Four slits allowed the legs to move in any direction.

 “Between the layers are thin plates, placed on the front and back panels,” Sola explained.